shreybirmiwal/shreybirmiwal/README.md

 I'm interested in using blockchain to create verifable computing and better AI, building ASIC chips specialized for AI, and researching machine learning.

-Currently, I am working on learning ML research by recreating chat-gpt-2 through Karpathy's NN videos!
+Currently, I am learning computer architecture through Nand2Tetris and working on learning ML research by recreating chat-gpt-2 through Karpathy's NN videos!

 # Projects